jamesryanwilco/Group-Meet-V1/docs/supabase-setup.md

   )
 );

--- (Updated) This policy is now more direct to ensure users can always see messages in their matches. drop policy if exists "Members can view messages in their matches." on public.messages;
+-- (Updated) This is the final, correct policy for viewing messages. drop policy if exists "Members can view messages in their matches." on public.messages;

 create policy "Members can view messages in their matches."